 Who we are

 The Public Service Commissioner is an independent office holder.
-The Public Service Commission (PSC) is a small department that has been created to support the Commissioner in the execution of her function.
+The Public Service Commission (PSC) is a small department that has been created to support the Commissioner in the execution of their function.
 The commission within the NSW public sector was established under the Public Sector Employment and Management Act (PSEMA) in 2011.
 The PSEMA was repealed upon commencement of the Government Sector Employment Act (GSE) 2013.
 The PSC has the lead role in designing and implementing workforce management strategies and reform to ensure the capability of the NSW public sector workforce to deliver high quality public services to the people of NSW.

 What we do